Walter U. Lum: Personal life

 In 1899, Lum married Gum Young Lee (1885–1936).
-They had seven children, including daughter Emma Ping Lum (born August 10, 1910).
+They had seven children, including daughter Emma Ping Lum (born August 10, 1910), who later became an outstanding lawyer.
+Lum's eldest daughter, Mabel Lum Lew, created an upstanding restaurant called "Mabel's Cafe" that was run with the help of the Lum family for 25 years.

 Advocacy

 One of his early political efforts focused upon repealing the Expatriation Act of 1907, which stated "that any American woman who marries a foreigner shall take the nationality of her husband."
 This effort failed; the policy in question was later partially repealed by the Cable Act, but still applied if the husband was ineligible for citizenship due to Asian descent.

 Lum wanted to block the bill that supported the racial ideas of the Chinese Exclusion Act (Caminette Bill).
 Caminette Bill made it so that if a father of a Chinese American was not a Native American, he would not have the power to vote and as a result, the offspring of that father will also be denied the power.
+Lum also advocated for Chinese women and wives to give them more liberties while also trying to repeal the Chinese Exclusion Act.

 Lum funded study courses for Chinese Americans that taught 3000 to 4000 characters.
 The method of teaching in this school was similar to the western way of teaching.

 In 1941 Lum started an experimental school that ran two hours a day, five days week and taught about fifty mostly American-born children of members divided into two classes.
 Lum was the principal and one of the instructors.
 He seized the opportunity to implement some of his ideas on teaching Chinese to the American-born.
 The classes used both were in the more easily understood vernacular style and were chosen with an emphasis on teaching vocabulary commonly used in contemporary society.
 These teaching methods generated some favorable results.

 In 1943, the school became a casualty of World War II.
 Enrollment dropped to twelve.
 By mid 1943, the school closed.